Board of Directors

 More than half the world's population lives in countries rich in crude oil, natural gas and minerals.
 These resource-rich countries have the ability to generate revenues to facilitate their own economic development and reduce poverty.
 Chevron believes that the disclosure of revenues received by governments and payments made by extractive-industry companies to governments could lead to improved governance in resource-rich countries.
 The transparent and accurate accounting of these funds contributes to stable, long-term investment climates, economic growth and the well-being of communities.

 Our commitment to promoting revenue transparency is reflected in our participation as a stakeholder in the voluntary, multinational, government-led Extractive Industries Transparency Initiative (EITI), of which Chevron is the longest continually serving member of the international board.
 More than 40 countries are now undertaking EITI's external validation process to ensure they are implementing the program according to agreed-upon standards.
-Chevron currently operates or has a nonoperated working interest in 17 EITI-implementing countries: Azerbaijan, Cameroon, Chad, Democratic Republic of Congo, Ghana, Indonesia, Iraq, Kazakhstan, Liberia, Nigeria, Norway, Philippines, Republic of Congo, Sierra Leone, Trinidad and Tobago, Ukraine and the United States.
-In addition, we are supporting several countries in their efforts to join EITI, including Myanmar and the United Kingdom.
+Chevron currently operates or has a nonoperated working interest in 16 EITI-implementing countries: Azerbaijan, Democratic Republic of Congo, Ghana, Indonesia, Iraq, Kazakhstan, Liberia, Myanmar, Nigeria, Norway, Philippines, Republic of Congo, Sierra Leone, Trinidad and Tobago, Ukraine and the United States.
+In addition, we are supporting several countries in their efforts to join EITI, including the United Kingdom.

 We believe that the EITI's multistakeholder approach, which ensures the full representation of governments, extractive-industry companies, civil society and the public, is the best approach for providing transparency between company payments and government revenues in resource-rich countries.